leo-arch/clifm/README.md

 This last version includes a spanish translation.
 To use it, simply copy `translations/spanish/clifm.mo` to `/usr/share/locale/es/LC_MESSAGES/` in your local machine.
 New translations are welcome.
 You can find the .pot file in `translations/clifm.pot`.

+## Contributing

+The best way to contribute is creating a new GitHub issue here pointing out bugs and suggesting missing or wanted features.
+I'll do my best to fix whatever is broken and to add/improve whatever is missing.

-I you find some bug, and you will, please let me know it.
+Just try it and let me know.
 It gets better and better.
 I myself use it as my main, and indeed only, file manager; it couldn't be so bad, isn't it?